bertvv/notes-to-self/content/post/testing-ansible-roles-travis-1.md

 RUN sed -i -e 's/^\(Defaults\s*requiretty\)/#--- \1/'  /etc/sudoers
 # Install Ansible inventory file
 RUN echo -e '[local]\nlocalhost ansible_connection=local' > /etc/ansible/hosts
-COPY requirements.yml /etc/ansible/requirements.yml
-COPY test.yml /etc/ansible/test.yml
-RUN ansible-galaxy install -r /etc/ansible/requirements.yml VOLUME [ "/sys/fs/cgroup" ]
+VOLUME [ "/sys/fs/cgroup" ]
 CMD ["/usr/sbin/init"]
 {{</ highlight >}}

 This is based a.o. on the [guidelines](https://hub.docker.com/_/centos/) for the `centos:7` image found on Docker Hub.
 By default, systemd is not available inside the container, so the code above installs it, albeit in a limited form.
 After that, Ansible is installed and a basic inventory file is generated.
-Finally, the test code is pushed to the container, consisting of two files.
-The first one is `requirements.yml` that [specifies the dependencies](https://docs.ansible.com/ansible/galaxy.html#advanced-control-over-role-requirements-files), including the role under test.
-These are installed using `ansible-galaxy`.
-The second one is the test playbook `test.yml` that will apply the role under test to the container.

-{{< highlight Yaml>}}
-# /etc/ansible/requirements.yml
----
-- src: bertvv.httpd

-# /etc/ansible/test.yml
----
-- hosts: all
-  roles:
-    - bertvv.httpd
-{{</ highlight >}}

 ## Running the Ansible test on Travis-CI